-This result will allow us to construct an ordinary t-structure and a perverse t-structure on torsion motives.
-One of the main ideas of this paper is to deduce information on the t-structures on Artin motives with integral coefficients from the t-structures on Artin motives with rational coefficients and the t-structures on torsion motives.
+This result will allow us to construct the ordinary t-structure on torsion motives.
+One of the main ideas of this text is to deduce information on the t-structures on Artin motives with integral coefficients from the t-structures on Artin motives with rational coefficients and the t-structures on torsion motives.